Paul GerrardGerrard Consulting, UK

-Educated at the universities of Oxford and Imperial College London, he is the Principal of Gerrard Consulting Limited, the host of the UK Test Management Forum and a business coach for Enterprising Macclesfield.
-He was the Programme Chair for the 2014 EuroSTAR conference in Dublin and for the 2017 ExpoQA conference in Madrid.
+Educated at the universities of Oxford and Imperial College London, he is a Principal of Gerrard Consulting Limited and the host of the Technology Leadership Forum and co-founder of JPG Associates and the Testing Festival conference.
+He was the Programme Chair for the 2014 EuroSTAR conference in Dublin and for several other conferences in recent years.

 In 2010 he won the EuroSTAR Testing Excellence Award and in 2013 he won the inaugural TESTA Lifetime Achievement Award.
 He won the ISTQB Testing Excellence Award in 2018.

 He is author of the Test Skills Framework - a future skills framework for software testers and the Leadership in Testing program.
 He is also Editor-in-Chief of the Technology Knowledge Base.”

 Every few years I’m asked to predict the future of testing.
 It’s not that I have a magical crystal ball.
 I have just enough hutzpah to stand up, voice some opinions and make some predictions.
 I was asked to talk about Past, Present and Future of Test Automation in 1996 by Bill Hetzel.
 When I said I was nervous of predicting the future, Bill said, “If you’re correct, you’ll be a prophet; if you’re wrong, no one will remember – so don’t worry”.